stevenjohnstone/stevenjohnstone.github.io/content/posts/apparmor-bypass.md

 ![user namespace bypass](/images/apparmorbypass/mount.gif#center)

-Here, a user namespace is created running from our "bosh" shell. ~/.aws is bind mounted to ~/target and the file "foo" is copied.
+Here, a user namespace is created from our "bosh" shell. ~/.aws is bind mounted to ~/target and the file "foo" is copied.
 So, if docker (or anything which can run docker) is compromised, then the AppArmor profile